 In December 2021, the US Transportation Security Administration (TSA) announced new security directives and guidance to strengthen cybersecurity measures across the transportation sector, including railway cybersecurity.
 Owners and operators are now required to:

 2. Report cybersecurity incidents to CISA within 24 hours

-3. Develop and implement a cybersecurity incident response plan
+3. Develop and implement a rail incident response plan

 4. Complete a cybersecurity vulnerability assessment